 - Medical conditions such as obesity and diabetes

-- Surgery to your hip, including a bone graft
+- Hip surgery, including a bone graft

-Common symptoms of meralgia paraesthetica include:
+Symptoms and diagnosis of meralgia paraesthetica

 - A recent increase in weight

-Treatment of Meralgia Paraesthetica
+Treatment of meralgia paraesthetica

 Can meralgia paraesthetica go away?